How to Create an ICmatch Group

 1. Meet the completion criteria for your member profile.

-Your Profile page (when logged into My Account) needs to show 100% in the circle chart, which means you need to have answered the first popup matching questions, posted a memoji or photo, and answered a few more questions.
-At the top of the Match for Free! page is a yellow button that links to a page which describes in detail how to complete your member profile.
+Your individual member profile page (when logged into My Account) needs to show 100% in the circle chart.
+To get 100% you need to answer the first popup matching questions, post a memoji or photo, and answer a few more questions.
+At the top of the Match for Free page is a yellow button that links to a page that describes in detail how to complete your member profile.

 2. Know your responsibilities.